INTEGRATED HUMANITIES PROGRAM

 Although he later admits that “the purposes that validate the publication of great books lead logically to Great Books of the World,” still, “at the moment we have all we can do to understand ourselves in order to be prepared for the forthcoming meetings between East and West….
 The time for that will come when we have understood our own tradition well enough to understand another.”
 I quite agree with Hutchins.
-However, some 70 years have passed since that text was written and the encounters between East and West have grown apace.
+However, over 70 years have passed since that text was written and the intellectual and spiritual encounters between East and West have grown apace.
 The amount of solid scholarship on the matter is now far beyond what it was in middle of the last century.
 However, to my knowledge, only St. John’s College of Maryland (a pioneer in Great Books education since the 1930s) now offers an “Eastern Classics” graduate program at their Santa Fe, New Mexico, campus.

-My contact with John Senior began in 1972 as a young student, until – on one of my infrequent visits to the States, in 1999 – I imparted my priestly blessing for the last time at his country home, just months before his death.
+My own contact with John Senior began in 1972 as a young student, until – on one of my yearly visits to the States, in 1999 – I imparted my priestly blessing for the last time at his country home, just months before his death.
 My particular relationship with him has always stood against the backdrop of this very question of the contrast between West and East.
-When I was his student, some of the first books he ever lent me were by Coomaraswamy.
-Our correspondence over nearly 25 years is full of explorations of the issues involved.
+When I was his student, some of the first books he ever lent me were by Coomaraswamy, and our correspondence over nearly 25 years is full of explorations of the issues involved.